manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 ### Problem Statement

 The goal of this project is to build a machine learning model to predict the onset of diabetes based on some diagnostic measures.
-The expected outcome of this project is to contribute in the clinical research study related to diabetes.
+The expected outcome of this project is to contribute to the clinical research study related to diabetes.

 * Main Objective:
 Build a mathematical model to predict whether or not a patient has diabetes, based on certain diagnostic measurements.

 * Secondary Objective:
-Identify important indicateors or a cluster of features that cause diabetes.
+Identify important features or a set of clusters of features that are highly related to diabetes.

 ### Datasets and Inputs